 Of course, the best way to ensure your video for new hires is well received is to make sure you hire a video production company that knows what they’re doing.
 Morton Visuals only works on corporate videos, so we understand the importance of professionalism, communication, and the bottom line.
 We know the most effective approaches.

 For example, instructional videos get the most engagement if you keep them to a length of six minutes or less.
 We can help you break up a longer training session into smaller, more accessible segments.
-We also know that video quality is vital when it comes to keeping viewers engaged.
+We also know that video quality is vital when it comes to keeping viewers engaged, whether it’s video for new hires or ongoing training videos.

 We’ve explored why onboarding video is essential, but what types of videos should you create?